Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 If your circumstances affect both your research study and a specific taught module assessment you will need to complete both the PGR and the taught module processes.
 This is because the range of appropriate options and outcomes are different for each process.

-If you are unsure about which process applies to you, please contact the Graduate School at email@example.com for more advice.
+If you are unsure about which process applies to you, please contact the Graduate School for more advice.

 Regulations about personal circumstances for PGRs

-PGR7.2.1R Postgraduate researchers are expected to engage with all progress review milestones and assessment events (ie progression examination, Progress Review Stage 2 and Progress Review Stage 3, and final assessment viva voce examination) that are required of them.
+PGR7.2.1R Postgraduate researchers are expected to engage with all progress review milestones and assessment events that are required of them (ie. RD1, progression examination, Progress Review Stage 2 and Progress Review Stage 3, and final assessment viva voce examination) that are required of them.

 PGR7.2.2R If a PGR does not submit the required work/thesis by the specified deadline for a progress review milestone, progression examination, or at final submission, this will be recorded as a non-submission.
 If this is due to significant personal reasons outside the PGR’s control then they may submit a personal circumstances application.